 Baayen joined the institute in 1959 as a researcher of the department of pure mathematics, where he became group leader in 1965.
 As the scientific director, Cor Baayen convinced the government to include CWI in a program that stimulated Dutch computer science research.
 He initiated or stimulated several new research areas including cryptography, computer algebra and performance analysis.

-The Cor Baayen Young Researcher Award Winners
+The Cor Baayen Early Career Researcher Award Winners

 Fabio Carrara (ISTI-CNR), nominated by Giuseppe Amato (CNR)